justinethier/cyclone/docs/Garbage-Collector.md

 - heap is locked during alloc and sweep (free)
 - heap is grown if necessary for alloc. collection process is async so no other choice (cannot collect immediately)

-## TODO: anything else?

-# Minor Collection

-In Cheney on the MTA, the original program is converted to continuation passing style (CPS) and compiled as a series of C functions that never return.
-Instead the code periodically checks to see if the stack has exceeded a certain size.
-When this happens, a minor GC is started and the code traces though all of the live closures to copy stack objects to the heap.
+## Thread Data

-Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
+At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
 The thread data contains all of the necessary information to perform collections, including:

 - Thread state
 - Stack boundaries